 - In preparation: H-principles for closed manifolds, Vassiliev's theorem and framed functions (draft).

 Spaces of finite simplicial sets

 - In preparation: The stable homology of moduli spaces of highly-connected finite simplicial sets with simple maps.

-- In preparation: Proving homological stability for homeomorphisms of manifolds (draft).
+- 2015: Proving homological stability for homeomorphisms of manifolds, submitted.

 - In preparation: The homotopy type of the topological bordism category.